Jsparrow/jsparrow.github.io/docs/rules/rename-fields.md

 :::

 ::: tip Tags
-Java 1.1, String Manipulation, Performance
+Java 1.1, Conventions, Readability
 :::

 ## Configuration

 The rule provides configuration option for handling the occurrences of underscore `_` and dollar sign `$`.
-The user can either chose to convert to uppercase the letter following `_`/`$` or to leave it unchanged.
+The user can either choose to convert to uppercase the letter following `_`/`$` or to leave it unchanged.
 Note, that in either case occurrences of `$` and `_` will not show up in the new name.
-Additionally, the user can chose to rename fields with certain access modifiers, and can also select the search scope for the field references.
+Additionally, the user can choose to rename fields with certain access modifiers, and can also select the search scope for the field references.
 The following window with the configuration options will show up every time the user applies the rule to the Java sources.

 [ ![Rename fields rule wizard](/img/eclipse/rename_rule_wizard.png) ](/img/eclipse/rename_rule_wizard.png)

 When clicking Finish, jSparrow will search for fields (as described above), find their references and will compute the new name.
-The changes are shown in a Dif-View and the user can chose to accept or ignore the new name for each field:
+The changes are shown in a Dif-View and the user can choose to accept or ignore the new name for each field:

 [ ![Rename fields preview wizard](/img/eclipse/rename_field_preview_wizard.png) ](/img/eclipse/rename_field_preview_wizard.png)